What Is IRS Form 1040-SR?

 Where to Mail Form 1040-SR

 If you prefer not to e-file, the mailing address for your completed tax return depends on the state in which you live and whether you're enclosing a payment.
-The IRS provides a webpage listing the addresses for each state.
+The IRS provides a listing of the addresses for each state.

 Benefits of Form 1040-SR